jsattler/go-comdirect/docs/README.md

 > Comdirect Bank Aktiengesellschaft was the third-largest German direct bank and was based in Quickborn, Schleswig-Holstein.
 > Founded by the Commerzbank in 1994, the company went public in 2000.
 The Commerzbank integrated the company on November 1, 2020.

-## What is `comdirect-golang`?
+## What is `go-comdirect`?
-`comdirect-golang` is a client library written in golang to interact with the comdirect REST API.
+`go-comdirect` is a client library written in golang to interact with the comdirect REST API.
 You can use the package to implement various use cases for example:
 * A CLI tool to interact with comdirect
 * A prometheus exporter to monitor your account balance or depots